bo-han05/cfbResumeR/README.md

 <!-- badges: end -->

-The goal of cfbResumeR is to create a 12-team playoff picture from CFB team resumes based on-field dominance and on-paper records.
+The goal of cfbResumeR is to create a 12-team playoff picture from CFB team resumes based on-field dominance and record success.

 ## Installation